SepehrGanji/Mini_NMap/Readme.md

 A simple port scanner (like nmap) app.
-I did this project for my Network course and it was aswome!
+I did this project for my Network course and it was aswome!\n
 Flgs:
 	-t : Site address (FQDN)
 		example : iut.ac.ir